Florida Governor DeSantis moves to 'nullify' Disney efforts to circumvent state oversight

 By Dawn Chmielewski and Lisa Richwine

-April 17 (Reuters) - Florida Governor Ron DeSantis said the state legislature will file a bill that aims to undo steps the Walt Disney Co DIS.N took to undermine the authority of a new state-appointed oversight board, intensifying the battle between a likely presidential contender and one of the state's largest employers.
+April 17 (Reuters) - Florida Governor Ron DeSantis on Monday said the state legislature will file a bill to revoke an agreement the Walt Disney Co DIS.N reached to circumvent state oversight of its parks, intensifying the battle between a likely presidential contender and one of the state's largest employers.

-DeSantis told an Orlando radio station on Monday that the bill would "formally nullify" a development agreement Disney struck with outgoing members of the oversight board that ties the hands of DeSantis' appointees.
+DeSantis said the legislature would take steps to nullify a development agreement Disney struck with outgoing members of the oversight board that ties the hands of DeSantis' appointees.

-"To do an end-run around the people of Florida shows how arrogant they are," DeSantis told the host of WFLA's "Good Morning Orlando."
+"They thought they could create some type of development agreement that would render everything that we did null and void," DeSantis said.
+"That’s not gonna fly."

-The Florida governor began targeting Disney a year ago, after Disney's then-Chief Executive Bob Chapek spoke out against a bill limiting discussion of sexuality and gender identity in Florida's elementary school classrooms - the Parental Rights in Education Act, referred to by opponents as the "Don't say gay" law.
+The Florida governor began targeting Disney a year ago, after the company's then-Chief Executive Bob Chapek spoke out against a bill limiting discussion of sexuality and gender identity in Florida elementary school classrooms - the Parental Rights in Education Act, referred to by opponents as the "Don't say gay" law.

-He and the Florida legislature have been working to eliminate the virtual autonomy the company enjoyed over Walt Disney World for more than century.
+DeSantis and the Florida legislature have been working to eliminate the virtual autonomy the company enjoyed over Walt Disney World for more than 50 years.
+Disney employs some 75,000 people in the state.

-DeSantis scheduled a news conference at Lake Buena Vista on Monday and is expected to announce details of the measure.

 DeSantis' battle against "woke Disney" has figured in speeches, as he travels around the country ahead of an anticipated 2024 presidential bid.